 A man with a sharp eye and extreme sensitivity, Elie Chouraqui is an observer of our times.
 With tenderness and modernity, he photographs the cement of a people, the witness of a daily life of a thousand colors.
 A profound work of which he shares a few lines with us:

-“I was there one scorching noon, the air so hot it twisted, the beings so shaken by the bright light, the animals so still and tetanized that they couldn’t breathe, I was there in the street of a village in Africa. […] “Where should my gaze, and then the lens of my camera, go to do justice to these human beings, my brothers, and really tell us who they are and how?
+“There I was on a scorching midday, the air so hot it twisted, people so hot they trembled, the light so bright, the animals so still and tetanized they couldn’t breathe, there I was on a street in an African village. […] “Where should my gaze, and then the lens of my camera, go to do justice to these human beings, my brothers, and really tell us who they are and how?
 How can I give a fair picture of this Africa that I love passionately as much as it irritates me?
-Magnificent, powerful young black men, laughing, sweating and screaming, one of whom shouted a joyful “Elie, toi! […] To avoid them, I threw myself against a wall.
-I stood there for a long time, my hands pressed against a warm material that reassured my body.
+Magnificent, powerful young black men, laughing, sweating and screaming, one of whom shouted a joyful “Elie, toi!” at me, jostled me. […] To avoid them, I threw myself against a wall.
+I stood there for a long time, my hands resting on a warm material that reassured my body.
 The material of the wall.
 Before my eyes, my hands had seen.
 I photographed this wall.
 Then others.
 Then hundreds, thousands of others over the years, to bring you the unconscious of Africa.
 Its truth.
 The truth of millions of men and women who, over the millennia, by dint of layers, art and chance, have written their history on these walls. ”

 We Were Walls exhibition – November 6 to 30, 2013